jp-wright/nfl_charting_data_trial/andy_benoit_drive_charting_notes.md

 Run area is labeled by the design of the play, not the result.
 This means that execution and decision making by the RB can cause a different result than what was designed.

 + OR = outside right, beyond the farthest blocker, typically on tosses and sweeps.
-Look at the rb's shoulders as he takes the handoff, are they naturally facing the sideline?
+Look at the RB's shoulders as he takes the handoff, are they naturally facing the sideline?
 + IR = inside right, inside the farthest blocker, usually an OT or TE, but outside the outer shoulder of the RG.
 + M = between the outer shoulders of each G.
 + IL = inside left, inside the farthest blocker, usually an OT or TE, but outside the outer shoulder of the LG.